nanoacademic/devicegen/tutorials/devicegen_tutorial.md

 dG.view()
 ```

-This method has two inputs that indicate how thick each layer is and now fine the mesh is within that layer along the growth direction.
+This method has two inputs that indicate how thick each layer is and how fine the mesh is within this layer along the growth direction.
 This second input is given as an integer which tells the gmsh `extrude` function how many times to copy the layout along the growth direction to create the mesh (see [here](https://gitlab.onelab.info/gmsh/gmsh/-/blob/gmsh_4_8_4/tutorial/python/t2.py) for more details).
 The optional `label` input allows us to label the volume created by the layer.
-For some layer we have also specified `dot_region = True` and given a `dot_label`.
+For some layers we have also specified `dot_region = True` and given a `dot_label`.
 These optional inputs allow us to separate the dot region in the layers from the rest of the layer and give the dot region a separate label.
-This could be useful, e.g. if we only want to refine the mesh within a dot region.
-The `new_layer` method has multiple additional optional inputs that all users to add metadata (such as the material and the doping) to each volume (see [device_gen.py](../device_generators/device_gen.py) for more details).
+This could be useful, e.g. if we want to model the dot region differently from the rest of the device (e.g., treating the dot region quantum mechanically but the rest of the device classically).
+The `new_layer` method has multiple additional optional inputs that may be used to add metadata (such as the material and the doping) to each volume (see [device_gen.py](../device_generators/device_gen.py) for more details).

 Following the same steps as when we wanted to display the surface labels, we can also display volume labels.
 Using the `gmsh` GUI to move around and zoom, it should be clear that the dot volumes in the `dopant`, `two_deg`, and `substrate` layers have a separate name.